cossacklabs/product-docs/acra/security-controls/masking/_index.md

 # Masking

-Masking is partial column encryption.
-Masking hides encrypted part from client apps who don't have right decryption keys.
+Masking is a partial column encryption.
+Masking hides encrypted part from client apps which don't have right decryption keys.
 In case of decryption failure, encrypted data will be replaced with a placeholder.

 Use cases may include: